minou65/NMEA2000-BatteryMonitor/readme.md

 If you have a 48V System, be aware of the fact that the INA226 does only support voltages up to 36V (40V max).
 You need a voltage divider to make shure your sensor is not destroyed.
 The code assumes that you use a __470KOhm and a 1MOhm__ resistor, measuring across the 1MOhm towards GND. `( + --470K-- --1M -- GND )` The smaller you choose the small resistor in comparison to the bigger one, the more accurate the measurement will be.

+## Running values
+### Battery voltage

+### Shunt current
+Current in amperes flowing through the shunt.
+If the current is negative, the battery is being charged.
+If it is positive, the battery is being discharged.

+### Avg consumption
+The average current consumption in the last 60 seconds.

+### Time to go
+If the time is 00:00, then the battery is charging.
+Otherwise, it will display an estimate in hours and minutes of how long, based on the current consumption, it will take until the battery is empty.

+### Battery full
+true or false

+### Temperature

 ## Configuration
 ### NEMA
 #### Instance